Handyman contractors in

 Inspection Schedule

-Electrical and plumbing work requires final inspection within 10 business days of completion.
-Structural modifications require mid-work and final inspections scheduled through Topeka Building Division.
+Electrical and plumbing work requires inspection within 24 hours of completion.
+Structural modifications require rough-in and final inspections.
+Schedule through Topeka Building Inspection Division.

 Insurance Minimums